Practice Notes

 With the advent of multi-domain operations and the resurgence of major nation-states competing on the global

-stage, identifying capability gaps and developing innovative solutions to maintain a competitive advantage will
+stage, identifying capability gaps and developing innovative solutions to maintain a competitive advantage

-adversaries.
-7 While innovation
+near-peer adversaries.
+7 While

-the strategic level.
+systems well below the strategic level.

-Leaders at the operational and tactical levels recognize this requirement, are developing an innovative culture,
+Leaders at the operational and tactical levels recognize this requirement, are developing an innovative

-and are placing a premium on a Soldier’s ability to find innovative solutions at the tactical level.
-8 During my service as the staff
+culture, and are placing a premium on a Soldier’s ability to find innovative solutions at the tactical

-solutions and affords Soldiers within the division a space to work on and cultivate ideas based on capability
+to develop innovative solutions and affords Soldiers within the division a space to work on and cultivate

-gaps they identify at their level.
+ideas based on capability gaps they identify at their level.
 9

 While innovation across major combat and communications systems will be key to successful